-Ten years long on display with sharp and clear detail photographic images, to whome so ever suspect them may copy these images to compare and check with genuine specimens or images from other well-known collections to detect the detail of the obverse, reverse, and both the rims of that coin.
-If found that, exactly the same physical size and shape; it means duplicated copy or electrotype coin, otherwise they are another survived specimens have been kept in private collection never exposed to public before 2013.
-Then, may found many gold coins of this collection were struck from the same dies; die-identical with the specimens in the collection of the American Numismatic Society, New York, U.S.A.
-British Museum, London, England.
-National Museum New Delhi, India.
-Bode Museum, Berlin, Germany. ..... as states in the descriptions of each coins.
+Ten years long on display with clear detail photographic images, to whome so ever suspect them may copy these images to compare and check with genuine specimens or images from other well-known collections to detect the detail of the obverse, reverse, and both the rims with the referable coins.
+If found that exactly the same physical size and shape, surely duplicated copy by casting or electrotype coin, otherwise they are another authentic coins survived as a miracle kept in private collection which never exposed to public before 2013.

-The valuable coins, mostly put in slabs protective-slabs in which coin are encased after they are graded.
+The valuable coins, mostly put in slabs or protective-slabs in which coin are encased after they are graded.
 For me, I prefered two-pocket plastic flips, keep the coin in one pocket, a label in the second pocket identifying the coin, put all in a portable case that fit well in a safe deposit box at the bank.

 Mr. Sinsethakul P.